A Connecticut Yankee in King Arthur's Court: The takeover

 Hank learns about medieval practices and superstitions.
 With his superior knowledge, he is able to outdo alleged sorcerers and miracle-working church officials.
 Soon after the eclipse, people begin gathering, hoping to see Hank perform another miracle.
 Merlin, jealous of Hank having replaced him as both the king's principal adviser and the most powerful sorcerer of the realm, begins spreading rumors that Hank is a fake.
 Hank secretly manufactures gunpowder and a lightning rod, plants explosive charges in Merlin's tower, places the lightning rod at the top, and runs a wire to the explosive charges.
 He then announces that he will soon call down fire from heaven and destroy Merlin's tower, challenging Merlin to use his sorcery to prevent it.
 Lightning strikes the rod, triggering the explosive charges and leveling the tower, further diminishing Merlin's reputation.

 Hank uses his authority and knowledge to industrialize the country behind the backs of the ruling class.
 His assistant is Clarence, whom he educates, gradually lets in on most of his secrets, and eventually comes to rely on heavily.
-Hank sets up schools to teach 20th-century ideas and modern English, thereby removing the new generation from the stricture of medieval life, and constructs hidden factories to produce modern tools and weapons.
+Hank sets up schools to teach 19th-century ideas and modern English, thereby removing the new generation from the stricture of medieval life, and constructs hidden factories to produce modern tools and weapons.
 He carefully selects the individuals he allows to enter his factories and schools.
+His followers refer to him as Boss and it's by this moniker he chooses to go by for much of the story.

 As Hank gradually adjusts, he begins to attend medieval tournaments.
 A misunderstanding causes Sir Sagramore to challenge him to a duel to the death.
 The combat is to take place when Sagramore returns from his quest for the Holy Grail.
-Hank accepts and spends the next few years building up 19th-century infrastructure behind the nobility's back.
+Hank accepts.
 He undertakes an adventure with a wandering girl named the Demoiselle Alisande a la Carteloise, nicknamed "Sandy" by Hank, to save her royal "mistresses" held captive by ogres.
 On the way, Hank encounters Morgan le Fay.
 The "princesses", "ogres", and "castles" are all revealed to actually be pigs owned by peasant swineherds, but to Sandy, they still appear as royalty.
 Hank buys the pigs from the peasants, and the two depart for Camelot.